-Student Support: Resources and services help students determine their future careers using tools validated by third party organizations.
-Study aids are included to help Hispanic students overcome deficiencies with English, Science, Math, Engineering, and Technology.
+Student Support: Resources and services help students determine their future careers using tools validated by third-party organizations.
+Study aids are included to help Hispanic students overcome deficiencies in English, Science, Math, Engineering, and Technology.

 Student Readiness: HETS seeks to help Hispanic students meet their academic goals in traditional and online learning environments.
 Thus, we have gathered a partial list of tools, websites to aid you in that objective.

 Financial Aid: When pursuing a college career, funding an important concern.
 To help Hispanic students overcome this issue HETS member institutions over a variety of financial aids.
 Other private organizations provide scholarships and fellowships to assist Latinos’ meet academic objectives.
 The following sections are helpful in identifying financial resources.

 General Internships for Students: An internship has been defined as job training and consists of an exchange of services for experience between students and organizations.
 Interns maybe college or university students, high school students, or post-graduate adults.
 On the following link, you will find different opportunities that will help you either determine if you have an interest in a particular career, create a network of contacts, or gain school credit.
 These positions may be paid or unpaid and are usually temporary.
 Some interns find permanent, paid employment with the organizations for which they worked upon completion of the internship.